ananjiahhao/GrantDecay/samples/README.md

   itself is not narrowable, leaving `deploy` as the only narrowable role.
 - `svc-batch` records no events, so that principal is fully dormant.
-- `svc-oncall` holds the `oncall` role but exercises `repo:read`, which no role
+- `svc-oncall` holds the `oncall` role but exercises `repo:read`, which no role grants it, producing an ungranted-use finding.

+## accesslog.txt